 For a reflection about the decision to marry click here.
 To see the positive role women would have on the priesthood, click here.

 What about the vows and promises taken on the day of ordination?
-Things change and change is inevitable.
+Things change and change is healthy and inevitable in the maturation process.
 To live in a dynamic relationship with God is to live in the midst of change.
 We could not stay in the priesthood because it prohibited changes God was calling us to make.
-The papacy has made mandatory celibacy into an idol to which many of us could no longer bow.
+The papacy has made mandatory celibacy and other teachings into idols to which many of us could no longer bow.

 How can one find visionary leadership in a church that’s reluctant to change?
 Most of its bishops, especially during the past forty years, were chosen precisely because of their aversion to change and their willingness to attempt to restore the church to some former golden era.
 Pope John XXIII, Vatican II and countless dedicated priests and bishops worked hard to pry open the windows of the church to let in some fresh air only to find them being closed by a new generation of priests who refer to Vatican II as “Vatican too much”.
 There seems to be little room in this new Church for reasonable, Spirit-guided change, so many priests find it necessary to leave.
 Their journeys, prayerfully embarked upon, are inspired by the Holy Spirit.
 One of the oldest teachings of the church is one’s obligation to live according to the dictates of their conscience.